Similar packages

 Suspected clinical cases of resistance to anthelmintics should be further investigated using appropriate tests.
 Where the results of the test(s) strongly suggest resistance to a particular anthelmintic, an anthelmintic belonging to another pharmacological class and having a different mode of action should be used.

 Resistance to ivermectin has been reported in Parascaris equorum in horses.
-Therefore the use of this product should be based on local (regional, farm) epidemiological information about susceptibility of nematodes and recommendations on how to limit further selection for resistance to anthelmintics.
+Therefore the use of this veterinary medicinal product should be based on local (regional, farm) epidemiological information about susceptibility of nematodes and recommendations on how to limit further selection for resistance to anthelmintics.

-4.5 Special precautions for use
+3.5 Special precautions for use

-i.
-Special precautions for use in animals
+Special precautions for safe use in the target species:

-As ivermectin is extremely dangerous to fish and aquatic life treated animals should not have direct access to surface water and ditches during treatment.
 Parasite resistance to any particular class of anthelmintic may develop following frequent, repeated use of an anthelmintic of that class.

 Since ivermectin is highly bound to plasma proteins, special care should be taken in cases of sick animals or in nutritional conditions associated with low plasma protein levels.